Thuynh808/HA-WebTrack/README.md

 - **Alertmanager**: Integrates with Slack to send real-time alerts, enhancing incident response capabilities.
 - **GitHub**: Hosts project code for version control and collaborative development.

-This streamlined setup ensures each component is optimized for high availability and security, essential for maintaining a stable and efficient web server environment.

 ### Versions of Tools Used

 This section outlines the specific versions of the tools and technologies deployed in the HA-WEBTRACK project, ensuring compatibility and stability across all components: